PostHog/posthog.com/contents/blog/the-posthog-array-1-41-0.md

 **Release highlights:**

+- New: Persons on events on by default
 - New: Count of events per user
 - New: Text cards on dashboards
 - New: App metrics
-- New: Persons on events on by default
-- New: Alias changes
 - New: Ingestion warnings
-- New: Groups caching changes
 - New: Change your email yourself
 - New: Hedgehog mode
-- New: GitHub subdirectories in apps
 - Improved: Recordings interface
 - One more thing: Site apps